 |Written Notices sent by a Collection Agency|

 |Collection Calls made by a Professional Debt Collector|

 A trade receivable or an AR invoice is typically considered to be past due if any portion of the receivable balance is outstanding for more than 30 days.

 Most Concrete Pumping companies do not require collateral for their accounts receivable; however, the Company may file statutory liens or take other appropriate legal action when necessary on construction projects in which collection problems arise.
-Typically, the Company does not charge interest on past-due trade receivables.
+Typically, the company does not charge interest on past-due trade receivables.

-Concrete Pumping Industry often gets bogged down in endless piles of paperwork.
+The concrete pumping industry often gets bogged down in endless piles of paperwork.
 To minimize AR, the accounting staff should quickly process invoices without delay.
 This can be done by using good accounting software.